M16 rifle: Adoption

-After modifications (most notably, the charging handle was re-located from under the carrying handle like the AR-10, to the rear of the receiver), the new redesigned rifle was renamed the Rifle, Caliber 5.56 mm, M16.
+After modifications (most notably, the charging handle was re-located from under the carrying handle like the AR-10, to the rear of the receiver), the newly redesigned rifle was renamed the Rifle, Caliber 5.56 mm, M16.
 Inexplicably, the modification to the new M16 did not include a chrome-plated barrel.
 Meanwhile, the Army relented and recommended the adoption of the M16 for jungle warfare operations.
-However, the Army insisted on the inclusion of a forward assist to help push the bolt into battery in the event that a cartridge failed to seat into the chamber.
-The Air Force, Colt and Eugene Stoner believed that the addition of a forward assist was an unjustified expense.
+However, the Army insisted on the inclusion of a forward assist to help push the bolt into battery if a cartridge failed to seat into the chamber.
+The Air Force, Colt, and Eugene Stoner believed that the addition of a forward assist was an unjustified expense.
 As a result, the design was split into two variants: the Air Force's M16 without the forward assist, and the XM16E1 with the forward assist for the other service branches.

 In November 1963, McNamara approved the U.S. Army's order of 85,000 XM16E1s; and to appease General LeMay, the Air Force was granted an order for another 19,000 M16s.
 In March 1964, the M16 rifle went into production and the Army accepted delivery of the first batch of 2,129 rifles later that year, and an additional 57,240 rifles the following year.

 In 1964, the Army was informed that DuPont could not mass-produce the IMR 4475 stick powder to the specifications demanded by the M16.
 Therefore, Olin Mathieson Company provided a high-performance ball propellant.
-While the Olin WC 846 powder achieved the desired 3300 ft per second muzzle velocity, it produced much more fouling, that quickly jammed the M16's action (unless the rifle was cleaned well and often).
+While the Olin WC 846 powder achieved the desired 3300 ft per second muzzle velocity, it produced much more fouling, which quickly jammed the M16's action (unless the rifle was cleaned well and often).

 In March 1965, the Army began to issue the XM16E1 to infantry units.
-However, the rifle was initially delivered without adequate cleaning kits or instructions because advertising from Colt asserted that the M16's materials made the weapon require little maintenance, and was capable of self-cleaning.
+However, the rifle was initially delivered without adequate cleaning kits or instructions because advertising from Colt asserted that the M16's materials made the weapon require little maintenance, leading to a misconception that it was capable of self-cleaning.
 Furthermore, cleaning was often conducted with improper equipment, such as insect repellent, water, and aircraft fuel, which induced further wear on the weapon.
 As a result, reports of stoppages in combat began to surface.
 The most severe problem was known as "failure to extract"—the spent cartridge case remained lodged in the chamber after the rifle was fired.
-Documented accounts of dead U.S. troops found next to disassembled rifles eventually led to a Congressional investigation.
+Documented accounts of dead U.S. troops found next to disassembled rifles eventually led to a Congressional investigation:

 In February 1967, the improved XM16E1 was standardized as the M16A1.
 The new rifle had a chrome-plated chamber and bore to eliminate corrosion and stuck cartridges, and other minor modifications.
 New cleaning kits, powder solvents, and lubricants were also issued.
 Intensive training programs in weapons cleaning were instituted including a comic book-style operations manual.
-As a result, reliability problems greatly diminished and the M16A1 rifle achieved widespread acceptance by U.S. troops in Vietnam.
+As a result, reliability problems were largely resolved and the M16A1 rifle achieved widespread acceptance by U.S. troops in Vietnam.